 A Roth IRA conversion does have a cost.
 You need to be prepared to pay income taxes on the amount you convert.
 You “front-load” the taxes.
 But, by doing this, you give that money the potential to grow tax free and ensure that you have tax-free withdrawals for you and your heirs.

 Here are two ways to help you manage that tax hit.
 One even lets you do some good by combining the conversion with a charitable deduction.

 A common way to manage taxes on a Roth IRA conversion is to spread the conversion over a few years.
 This will allow you to spread the tax bill too, and it may also prevent the income from the conversion from bumping you into a higher tax bracket.

 Consider this hypothetical example: Imagine a married couple, the Mullens, who expect to file jointly with $100,000 in taxable income.
-They could convert up to $50,000 to a Roth IRA and stay within their current tax bracket (which for this example is taxable income between $90,000 and $150,000).
+They could convert up to $50,000 to a Roth IRA and stay within their current tax bracket, which applies to taxable income between $90,000 and $150,000.
+(Note: This is a hypothetical bracket for this simplified example only; actual tax brackets will differ, and they may change from year to year).
 As long as their tax rate and income generally stay the same, they could convert this amount yearly until they reach the total amount they want to convert.
-The potential benefit is that they maintain a consistent tax rate when converting (provided their situation or the tax rates don’t change in the ensuing years).
+The potential benefit is that they maintain a consistent tax rate when converting (provided their situation and the tax rates don’t change in the ensuing years.)
 If they converted more than $50,000, any amount over the current marginal rate income range would be taxed at the next higher marginal rate.
 Things aren’t always as simple, however, as they are in this example.
 For higher-income filers, for instance, phaseouts on itemized deductions and personal exemptions can make computing taxable income more complex.

 Managing the tax impact of a Roth IRA conversion requires careful analysis.
-Ideally, you should include it as part of a review with a financial or tax adviser.
+You should include it as part of a review with a financial or tax adviser.

 Other things to consider